besarismaili/Stable-Diffusion-for-NUKE/README.md

 3. Save the **`init.py`** file.
 4. Close and reopen Nuke for the changes to take effect.

-### **Copying code to menu.py**

-For the new Logo to appear in the Stabilty node and the new Animation Props to appear and work properly in the Animation/Props tab, you need to copy the code from the menu.py file and paste it into the menu.py file in the .nuke folder.
-If there is no existing `menu.py` file in your `.nuke` folder, you can use the `menu.py` file from the downloaded files.
-If there is an existing `menu.py` file, append the code from the downloaded `menu.py` file to it.

 ### **Setting Up Stable Diffusion API**

 Before you can start using StableDiffusion, you need to set up the stable diffusion API.